Car park tickets are needed to gain access to the Festival car parks.

-Car parks will open at 9pm on the Tuesday night (June 25th) before Glastonbury 2013, allowing Festival-goers to arrive throughout the night, when traffic volumes are low.
+In 2013, car parks opened at 9pm on the Tuesday night (June 25th) before Glastonbury 2013, allowing Festival-goers to arrive throughout the night, when traffic volumes were low.

-There will, however, be no entertainment or facilities in the car parks and Festival-goers will be expected to remain in their cars until the Festival gates open at 8am on Wednesday morning.
-Most people choose to eat locally or en route and then arrive in the early hours.
+There were, however, no entertainment or facilities in the car parks and Festival-goers were expected to remain in their cars until the Festival gates opened at 8am on the Wednesday morning.
+Most people choose to eat locally or en route, arriving in the early hours.

 Sorry, but no camping will be allowed in the car parks.